In my context, to build and apply this process it is not easy, however it is not impossible.

 Seventh

-The students of seventh grade (audience)will be able to classify (behavior)words in subjects and verbs in a written form (Degree)
+to classify (behavior)words in subjects and verbs in a written form (Degree)

 Create sentences underlining subject and verb